velajua/tcp_local_transfer/README.md

 Python 3.x
 tkinter (for GUI)

-The requirements can be installed by using ´pip install -r requirements.txt´
+The requirements can be installed by using ´´´pip install -r requirements.txt´´´

 ## Usage
 Run the server script on the receiving end by executing ´python receiver.py´ on the command line.